goat-anti-rabbit/labelpepmatch.R/README.md

 - "_L" in a column name means a property of the light labelled feature within the peak pair, "_H" is a property of the heavy labelled feature.

-- Note that the deconvolution mz*z is not the same as the MW, because of the presence of labels.
+- Note that the deconvolution mz x z is not the same as the MW, because of the presence of labels.

 - The precision column is the deviation between theoretical and observed mass difference within the peak pair.
 It is bounded by the `labelthresh` parameter of the `pepmatch` function.